|

 This was great!
 What a hoot!!

-close enough to him to discover Leavell was the same height as me.
+close enough to Dunleavy to discover he was maybe an inch taller.
 I

-figured Murphy was too fast for me, but Leavell and I were built the
+figured Murphy was too fast for me, but Dunleavy seemed to move about

 Because they had "me", my team argued they